Frequently Asked Questions

 How does it work?

-First year apprentices attend two one-week classes and a four-week class; second year and third year apprentices attend a two-week class and a three-week class each year.
+First year apprentices attend two one-week classes and a three-week class; second year and third year apprentices attend a two-week class and a three-week class each year.

 Apprentices do not receive any pay or stipend while attending classes.